k-omer/Speech_LUIS_DevDay2016/README.md

 # Speech_LUIS_DevDay2016
 Samples about Microsoft Cognitive Services : LUIS and Bing Speech

-1 - Check if your language settings in your computer are properly set for the speech recognition functionnality.\n 2 - Launch the application with the config : x64
+1 - Check if your language settings in your computer are properly set for the speech recognition functionnality.
+2 - Launch the application with the config : x64